 Current Graduate Student Bios

-J. P. (John Paul) DeMeritt, a fifth year PhD student concentrating in globalization, is also interested in sociology of time, knowledge and religion.
+J. P. (John Paul) DeMeritt, a fifth-year PhD student concentrating in globalization, is also interested in the sociology of time, knowledge and religion.
 With an MS in Studies of the Future, he is also interested in how society shapes decisions we make regarding the future.
 Other interests include military sociology.
 He has assisted with courses in Introductory Sociology, Women and Crime, and Population Dynamics.

 Erin Ellis Guffey